openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-Class *C* inherits all accessible (see :ref:`Accessible`) members from its direct superclass and direct superinterfaces, and optionally overrides or hides some of the inherited members.
+Class *C* inherits all accessible members from its direct superclass and direct superinterfaces (see :ref:`Accessible`), and optionally overrides or hides some of the inherited members.

 An accessible member is a public, protected, or internal member in the same package as *C*.